Our Initiative

 Pre-Apprentices and Apprentices can include anyone who is at least the age of 16.
 Many employers look first at their current employees.
 Who is already working and taking classes?
 Who is interested in pursuing further education, but hasn't had the resources to do it?
 Employers can also hire Apprentices from outside their organization.

-Apprentices can be of any age and any level of professional or educational experience.
+Apprentices can have any level of professional or educational experience.
 There is an extry and exit point on the ECE Apprenticeship Pathway for everyone!
 ApprenticeshipNC provides prior credit for some requirements.
 This allows a range of employees or new hires to enter the same program, but at the level of experience that applies best to them.

 Apprenticeship Requirements